top of page

 • I recommend jumping into a short shower to let the warm water loosen anything that has dried to the tattoo.

-• While in the shower, you'll want to wash it and clean it completely with an antibacterial hand soap.
-Be sure you get all the old residual stuff off!
+• While in the shower, you'll want to wash it and clean it completely with a liquid antibacterial hand soap.
+Be sure you get all the residual stuff off the tattoo

-• After the shower, let air dry for around 20 mins.
+• After the shower, let air dry.
 DO NOT USE A TOWEL.
 Instead use a single use paper towel if you'd like to dab it dry.
+But try not to over do it.

 Applying the Second Skin